 CPN recognized the potential of our mixed-use development of shopping mall complex projects.
-The company plans to utilize our existing vacant plots of land next to existing shopping mall to add value to our core business.
+The company plans to utilize our existing vacant plots of land adjacent to existing shopping malls to add value to our core business.
 CPN plans to launch about three new residential projects per year.

-Presently, three condominiums, adjacent to the Chiangmai, Khonkaen, and Rayong shopping mall, are under construction and expected to be completed in 1H18.
+Presently, three condominiums, adjacent to the Chiangmai, Khonkaen, and Rayong shopping malls, are under construction.
+The construction progress of all projects was around 80% as planned and expected to be ready to transfer from 1Q18.
 Presales have started since January 2016 and CPN achieved 100% take-up for all three projects at the end of October 2016.

-As of 31 March 2017, outstanding interest-bearing debts was THB 14,959 mn, comprising of 69% fixed and 31% floating interest rates, decreased by 31% YoY and 16% QoQ due to scheduled debt repayment and debenture redemption.
+As of 30 September 2017, outstanding interest-bearing debts was THB 17,967 mn, comprising of 78% fixed and 22% floating interest rates, decreased by 9% YoY and 7% QoQ due to scheduled debt repayment.

-Net interest-bearing debt to equity ratio stood at 0.21 times, considerably decreased from 0.33 times previous year and decreased from 0.28 times in 4Q16 due to lower outstanding debt and higher retained earnings.
+Net interest-bearing debt to equity ratio stood at 0.26 times, lower than 0.33 times from previous year and 0.31 times from the previous quarter due to lower outstanding debt and higher retained earnings.

 Table 4: Financial Position